KhronosGroup/SPIR/README.md

 Step 6: Creating SPIR-V binaries
 --------------------------------

-To create a SPIR-V binary from a valid OpenCL-C file (.cl), use the following command lines:
+To create a SPIR-V binary from a valid OpenCL-C++ file (.cl), use the following command lines:

 ```bash